squid-cache/squid-cache.github.io/ConfigExamples/Intercept/OpenBsdPf.rst

 == Outline ==

-I am using squid-2.6STABLE19 and OpenBSD 4.1, MP kernel.
+I am using OpenBSD 4.1, MP kernel and Squid 2.6 or later.

+== Squid Configuration ==

 First, compile and install Squid.
-I used the following options
+It requires the following options:
 {{{
-./configure --prefix=/var/squid --with-pthreads --enable-pf-transparent }}}
+./configure --with-pthreads --enable-pf-transparent
-obviously prefix is entirely up to the users choice.

-== squid.conf Configuration ==

-Inside squid.conf all of the options are pretty much boilerplate except for the following:
+}}}

+You will need to configure squid to know the IP is being intercepted like so:

 {{{
-acl our_networks src 192.168.231.0/24
-http_access allow our_networks

-# Squid normally listens to port 3128
-http_port 192.168.231.1:3128 transparent
+http_port 3129 transparent
 }}}

-Note the '''transparent''' keyword at the end.
+ /!\ In Squid 3.1+ the ''transparent'' option has been split.
+Use ''''intercept''' to catch PF packets.
+{{{
+http_port 3129 intercept
+}}}

 == pf.conf Configuration ==